-UK census reveals stark divide in health of nationOctober 10th, 2013 in Health /
+UK census reveals stark divide in health of nationOctober 10, 2013 in Medicine & Health / Health

 Researchers at The University of Manchester have shown how ethnic minority groups in England and Wales have been consistently more unhealthy than the majority White population.

 Analysing Census data from over two decades, the team find Pakistani and Bangladeshi women have long term illness rates which are 10 per cent higher than their White counterparts.

 2011 figures reveal that White Gypsy or Irish Traveller men and women are most likely of all ethnic groups to be ill, and endure twice the White British rates at all ages.

 The Chinese group, however, reported persistently better health in the 1991, 2001 and 2011 Censuses at half or under half the White illness rates for both men and women.

 Ethnic health inequalities in London in 2011 were more severe than elsewhere in England and Wales, report the team based at the University's Centre on Dynamics of Ethnicity (CoDE).
 The research was funded by the Joseph Rowntree Foundation.